slsbyl/SafeKids/README.md

 Project Overview
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The Kids Movies App is created to give children a safe and fun place to watch animated movies.
 It provides a curated collection of movies that are suitable for kids, with a simple and friendly design.
-The project will be developed using Android Studio for mobile development .
+The project will be developed using Android Studio for mobile development.

 Project Objectives
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------